 When starting out, it’s probably best not to look at Schema’s full specification.
 It is complex and more than any single application will need.
 It isn’t a death-defying task, but you will need some familiarity with HTML markup to do the job.
 You could also give the job to a web developer, of course.

 Being found on Google is the first impression you make online.
 To get the best results, it is critical that search engines can understand what your content is about and how to display it most effectively.
 By structuring your data through Schema markup, you can control the presentation of your SERP listings for greater response.

 In summary, Schema is a structured data format that can be used by search engines to create Rich Snippets.
 With Schema markup, you have the key to looking good online and standing out from the competition.
-Schema is an integral part of an SEO campaign to increase traffic and easily feed search engines correct data.
+Schema is an integral part of an SEO and digital marketing campaign to increase traffic and easily feed search engines correct data.
 This helps with organic placement in search engines.